benc-uk/blog/_posts/2019-08-08-terminal-wsl.md

 OK so it's still looking manky, you can fix that by installing the font(s) we need.
 There's a number of ways to do this, the one I use is to download a pack of "Powerline patched" fonts from [github.com/powerline/fonts](https://github.com/powerline/fonts) unzip and just install the TTF file you want to use/try.
 I've stuck with 'Ubuntu Mono derivative Powerline.ttf' as I like the look of the Ubuntu Mono font (P.S. don't worry about the variants like bold and italic)

-Next you'll need to tell Windows Terminal to use the font by changing the `fontFace` setting your profiles.json, e.g. `"fontFace" : "Ubuntu Mono for Powerline"`.
+Next you'll need to tell Windows Terminal to use the font by changing the `fontFace` setting your profiles.json, e.g. `"fontFace" : "Ubuntu Mono derivative Powerline"`.
 If everything has gone to plan, you should finally have a swish looking zsh prompt.

 It's worth mentioning that Powerlevel9k has a [tonne of options](https://github.com/Powerlevel9k/powerlevel9k/wiki/Stylizing-Your-Prompt).
 This is where you can get really creative.
 Below is my personal Powerlevel9k configuration (in `.zshrc` of course) and yes I use emoji/unicode as icons, the new Terminal displays them just fine 😍
 ```